janarbo/meal-ting-pot/journals/ted_hwang.md

 We plan on asking for guidance from our instructors as we are unsure whether this is a bug in our backend, frontend, or caprover configurations.

+#### (Tuesday) 4/18/2023
+We resolved our bug from yesterday by revising our production dockerfile.
+Although the errors were from cors, we had to look more closely at the caprover logs to debug.

+We continued working on deployment and was able to get our backend build server running w/o bugs.
+Though we are getting a cors issue in our frontend service from gitlab.com.
+We'll continue looking into it tomorrow and plan to get guidance from an instructor.

 </details>